 Part of the concern about natural childbirth in water is simply that there isn’t enough solid information out there.
 It is difficult to compare water birth statistics to births on land because water births happen more often at home or in birth centers than in hospitals, and reporting isn’t the same across these locations.

-The American College of Obstetricians and Gynecologists official position is that birth should occur on land, not because of established problems with water birth, but because more data is needed.
+The American College of Obstetricians and Gynecologists official position on Immersion in Water During Labor and Delivery is that birth should occur on land, not because of established problems with water birth, but because more data is needed.
 Still, their statement says that women should not be dissuaded from making this choice, only that it should be an educated choice.

 Some of the other concerns (and reasons that many hospitals don’t support water birth) are: